Finding a Job or Internship

-Ensure it is optimized for Applicant Tracking Systems, which most firms use to screen candidates: no templates; plain Word doc; no symbols, graphics, headers or tables; related keywords incorporated into bullet points.
+Ensure your resume is optimized for Applicant Tracking Systems, which most firms use to screen candidates: no templates; plain Word doc; no symbols, graphics, headers or tables; related keywords incorporated into bullet points.
+Review

-Make an appointment with Career Services to have your resume reviewed.
+Contact the Career Services Staff to have your resume reviewed.

 LinkedIn is your online resume, and it must reflect your best professional self.
-Include a picture (headshot).
+Include a professional headshot (picture).
 Review others’ profiles to see how they represent themselves.
 Join many groups, and add lots of skills.
 Again, review others’ profiles for ideas.